beothorn/ClojureCalc/README.md

 Combine the power of clojure with all the LibreOffice calc features!!!
 ---------------------

-ClojureCalc is a wrapper for clojure 1.6 on libre office and possibly open office.
+ClojureCalc is a wrapper for clojure 1.6 on libre office (version 5 or greater) and possibly open office.

 [Download v3.1.0](https://github.com/beothorn/ClojureCalc/releases/download/3.1.0/ClojureCalc.oxt)
 ====================